 Fearing that people would come to see her and cringe, she and her family decided to tell people about the problem beforehand.
 Result?
 She had to settle for way less due to pressure from her parents and relatives.
 She says “I am unhappily married.
 I always wanted to live my life on my terms.
 But my parents’ fear that I would not find the right match due to my skin condition ruined my life.”

 Neha is not alone in this journey.
-In many cultures (particularly in developing countries), people with vitiligo are shunned by their families, and arranged marriages are canceled/compromised due to many misconceptions surrounding vitiligo.
+In many cultures (particularly in many South Asian countries), people with vitiligo are shunned by their families, and arranged marriages are canceled/compromised due to many misconceptions surrounding vitiligo.
 Though the stigma attached to the chronic skin disorder has reduced over the years, people still haven’t opened up enough to marry someone with vitiligo.
 No wonder if youngsters with the skin condition suffer from severe depression.
 It’s quite easy to understand why vitiligo cripples their confidence.

 There are many real-life examples where people opt for divorce because the vitiligo issue of the spouse was not disclosed before marriage.
 One of them is Iqbal, a 30-year-old Muslim guy who felt cheated because he was kept in the dark about the vitiligo of his wife.
 So, who can be blamed for this?
 To me, it’s low social awareness about vitiligo.
 Due to the lack of effective treatment, numerous myths are prevalent in the society which put marriage of people with vitiligo at stake.
 People consider marrying someone with vitiligo risky and finding a suitable match becomes a bigger challenge for vitiligo fighters.